 Program costs may include tuition, room and board, airfare, and books.
 The most crucial step is for you to establish a budget to help you decide which programs meet both your academic needs and financial capacity.
 Be especially careful to find out what program costs do not cover.
 Calculate all your current on-campus costs, including rent, travel during the semester breaks, entertainment, books, supplies, etc. Use this as a baseline for comparison of costs abroad.
 However, do not plan with the idea that you will find work abroad, as working is not allowed on study abroad programs.

 Can I use financial aid for my study abroad trip?

 Using financial aid can make your study abroad experience more affordable.
 You must complete the Free Application for Student Aid (FAFSA) to attain aid.
-For semester and year programs, all normal financial aid can usually be used towards your program fees.
-One thing that you must keep in mind though, is that financial aid is dispersed on UofM academic schedule and will not be issued early even if your semester at your host school begins prior to the UofM semester.
+For semester and year programs, all standard financial aid can usually be used towards your program fees.
+One thing that you must keep in mind, though, is that financial aid is dispersed on UofM academic schedule and will not be issued early even if your semester at your host school begins before the UofM semester.
 Financial aid does not come in time to purchase plane tickets and other trip preparation costs.
 You will need to keep this in mind when creating your budget.

 To receive financial aid for any Study Abroad program (either during the academic year or summer), you must:

 be enrolled at least half-time (i.e., 6 credit hours for undergraduates and 5 credit hours for graduate students ) NOTE: Law students are considered half-time during the summer ONLY with 3 law credit hours. be a U.S. citizen or eligible non-citizen be making satisfactory academic progress not be in default on any student loan or owe a repayment on any grant have remaining aid eligibility

 More information can be found at the financial aid website, memphis.edu/abroad/funding/financial_aid.php